 Pupils who have enjoyed GCSE French have gone on to study it at A Level and then included it in their university studies.
 Many have also taken the opportunity to learn other languages such as Spanish or Italian from scratch.
 Languages are desirable, whichever career path you eventually choose.

-"Those who know nothing of foreign languages know nothing of their own."
-Johann Wolfgang von Goethe
+"Those who know nothing of foreign languages know nothing of fueling languages know nothing of languages know nothing of fueling languages know nothing of fueling languages know not have and the state show have and the state show have and the show hav